jido/Arcadam/README.md

 ### Enumerations

 The dash "-" at the start of a line is reserved for an enumeration.
 An enumeration item does not behave like a list item.
-In particular it does not allow nesting and is sensitive to leading whitespace.
+In particular it does not allow nesting and does not allow leading whitespace unless it is an indented paragraph.

 In contrast with a list, an enumeration can appear in the middle of an indented paragraph.